-The draped pearls and other vintage jewelry pay subtle homage to the moms and the French macarons added both color and sweetness.
-The floral table cards are my own design.
+The draped pearls and other vintage jewelry pay subtle homage to the moms, while the French macarons add both color and a note of sweetness.

-The foundation of the plate stacks begin with beaded gilt chargers and simple white dinner plates, each topped with a different vintage salad plate.
+The foundation of the plate stack begins with beaded gilt chargers and simple white dinner plates, each topped with a different vintage salad plate.
 The soft color palette and refined floral imagery is what unifies the look.

 No table is complete without a fresh bouquet.
 Here lilacs, peonies and roses provide both visual and aromatic delight.

 They, too, are slipped inside vintage china pitchers for a lovely floral statement.

 The use of multi-tiered candlesticks in varied materials add height and grounding to the display.
 The candlestick holder in the center, below, is one of the oldest pieces in my collection, an eighteenth century church candle holder purchased on a recent trip to Florence.